travis-ci/docs-travis-ci-com/source/content/docs/user/database-setup.md

 ### PostgreSQL

-PostgreSQL requires authentication with "postgres" user and no password:
+PostgreSQL binds to 127.0.0.1 and requires authentication with "postgres" user and no password:

     postgres:
       adapter: postgresql